Doglądanie uprawy

 Artificial lighting

 Controls the growth rate and flowering period of plants.
 However, this type of lighting differs from ordinary fluorescent lamps we use at home.
 Its uniqueness lies in the fact that the parameters of the lamps are selected depending on the plant.
+In vertical farming, the plant has all the necessary elements for proper growth, including the amount of light it receives at specific times and its spectrum, which varies depending on the selected plant species.
 The wavelengths of light, the intensity – all these factors influence the growth of the plant.

 Hydropolis plants